slatedb/slatedb/docs/0001-manifest.md

 The manifest is written using CAS pattern (1).
 For object stores that don't support CAS, the object versioning pattern (3) is used.
 We could avoid using CAS on the `.manifest` files by including an ID with enough entropy to avoid conflicts (e.g. a UUID).

 **TODO: Do we want to just use CAS/object versioninig here?
 80 bits of entropy + the timestamp should be OK, but we could still get (really) unlucky.
 We would need to use CAS/object versioning on this object to guarantee safety.
-This is discussed [here](https://github.com/slatedb/slatedb/pull/24#discussion_r1582420379).**
+This is discussed [here](https://github.com/slatedb/slatedb/pull/24#discussion_r1582420379).
+Or should we use [KSUID](https://github.com/segmentio/ksuid) instead?
+It has 128 bits of entropy, not 80.
+See [this discussion](https://github.com/segmentio/ksuid/issues/8#issuecomment-306955956) for a comparison.**

 **TODO: The current design does not address incremental updates to the manifest.
 This is something that prior designs had.
-See [here](https://github.com/slatedb/slatedb/pull/24/files#diff-58d53b55614c8db2dd180ac49237f37991d2b378c75e0245d780356e5d0c8135R67) for such a design.
+See [here](https://github.com/slatedb/slatedb/pull/24/files#diff-58d53b55614c8db2dd180ac49237f37991d2b378c75e0245d780356e5d0c8135R67).
 Do we want to consider incremental updates?
 Given that manifests are updated only periodically, I'm inclined to say no (at least for now).**

 ##### Structure

-_NOTE: Described as proto3, but the manifest could be any format we choose._
+_NOTE: We describe the structure in a proto3 IDL, but the manifest could be any format we choose.
+I'm thinking [FlatBuffers](https://github.com/slatedb/slatedb/issues/41).
+See [#41](https://github.com/slatedb/slatedb/issues/41) for discussion._

 ```proto
 syntax = "proto3";